KestrelInstitute/Specware/UserDoc/sources/writers-guide/using.rst

 of the manual.
 First, ``index.rst`` defines the files that will be included in the manual.
 Second ``conf.py`` defines configuration variables for the documentation.
-Editing the ``index.rst`` file is described in `Writing Docs using reStructuredText`_, while documentation for editing the ``conf.py`` file is available on the `Sphinx website`_.
+Editing the ``index.rst`` file is described in :ref:`Writing Documentation with reStructuredText`, while documentation for editing the ``conf.py`` file is available on the `Sphinx website`_.

 .. _`Sphinx website`: http://sphinx.pocoo.org/contents.html